mbrukman/why-svelte/readme.md

 ### fewer jobs today

+> **update Jan 2023**: definitely still true -
+> I mean sure there are a lot more jobs today,
+> I'm not going to cite jobs data,
+> but given *SvelteKit just hit 1.0* I think Enterprise **adoption**
+> aka jobs will happen more and more.
+> There are a lot of people spreading Svelte.
+IMO this is wonderful,
+> Svelte is HTML+JS+CSS done so, so well.

 There are few jobs for Svelte right now.
 Our team members are developing skills that might not directly translate to future employment.